-While not representing an industry-specific target, attracting new marginal employment-related development will be necessary to improve the local jobs housing balance.
+While not representing an industry-specific target, attracting new employment that supports a targeted industry will improve the local jobs housing balance.
 As outlined in the following table, the City of Sherwood would need to add roughly 3,000 jobs to its current employment base to provide an employment level commensurate with its current labor force.